eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-3/step-01.md

 ```

 Just copy the address created for your application, paste to your browser and use your AI-infused application as you did before.

+!!! important "Check the kubernetes.yml file"
+    You are encouraged to the `target/kubernetes/kubernetes.yml` file, which was automatically created by the Kubernetes extension during the deployment process.
+Any updates that you do to this application that require changes into this file will be done in the next build execution.